 There are some things in life you just know from the start; an immediate reaction that convinces your head and heart that you are where you should be.

 For me it was Uruguay that was serendipitous.
-Immediately upon a 3am arrival at the border by bus I expected something to go wrong with our visas.
+Left Argentina, and would arrive by bus at 3am at the border – it was here I completely expected something to go wrong with our visas.
 Yet they greeted us with warm smiles filled by warm máte.

 Took an uber (yes they have that here!?) to our hotel Splendido where I was expecting a musty, crammed container that wreaked of moth balls.
 Yet I was surprised again to be walked through marble halls and into our lofty, cubanesque room.
 The French balcony doors stretched up towards the ceiling and opened to view a boutique, Parisian street below.